tidepool-org/uploader/lib/drivers/docs/tandem.md

     - `[x]` basal rate intervals with a start time, duration, and rate delivered
     - `*[-]` name of basal schedule on each scheduled basal rate interval
     - `[x]` if basal schedule is a single (flat) rate all day, pump records a new basal rate interval every midnight
-  - `[?]` manual temp basal
+  - `[ ]` manual temp basal
-    - `[?]` basal rate intervals with a start time, duration, and rate delivered
+    - `[ ]` basal rate intervals with a start time, duration, and rate delivered
-    - `[?]` object representing suppressed scheduled basal *for each segment of the basal schedule that the temp basal intersects*
+    - `[ ]` object representing suppressed scheduled basal *for each segment of the basal schedule that the temp basal intersects*
   - `[x]` percentage temp basal
     - `[x]` basal rate intervals with a start time, duration, percent
         - `[x]` rate provided directly OR
         - `[ ]` rate computed from percent x suppressed.rate
-    - `*[-]` object representing suppressed scheduled basal *for each segment of the basal schedule that the temp basal intersects*
+    - `[x]` object representing suppressed scheduled basal *for each segment of the basal schedule that the temp basal intersects*
   - `[x]` "suspended" basals (see [status - suspends & resumes](#device-events) below)
     - `[x]` basal interval with a start time and duration but no rate (b/c suspended)
     - `*[-]` object representing suppressed scheduled basal *for each segment of the basal schedule that the suspension of insulin delivery intersects*